yingweiwo

 Absorption, Distribution and Excretion

-Following oral administration, stavudine is rapidly absorbed (bioavailability is 68-104%).
+Following oral administration, stavudine is rapidly absorbed (bioavailability 68-104%).

 46 ± 21 L

-The metabolic fate of stavudine has not been elucidated in humans.
-Intracellularly, in both virus-infected and uninfected cells, stavudine is converted to stavudine monophosphate by cellular thymidine kinase.
-The monophosphate is subsequently converted to stavudine diphosphate and then to stavudine triphosphate, presumably by the same cellular kinases involved in the metabolism of zidovudine.
-Intracellular (host cell) conversion of stavudine to the triphosphate derivative is necessary for the antiviral activity of the drug.
+The metabolic pathway of stavudine in the human body is not yet elucidated.
+Intracellularly, whether in virus-infected or uninfected cells, stavudine is converted to stavudine monophosphate by cellular thymidine kinase.
+The monophosphate is then converted to stavudine diphosphate, and then to stavudine triphosphate, presumably catalyzed by the same cellular kinase involved in zidovudine metabolism.
+The intracellular (host cell) conversion of stavudine to its triphosphate derivative is essential for the drug to exert its antiviral activity.

-Phosphorylated intracellularly to stavudine triphosphate, the active substrate for HIV-reverse transcriptase.
+Intracellular phosphorylation to stavudine triphosphate is the active substrate of HIV reverse transcriptase.

 Toxicity/Toxicokinetics